The Sands of Dee

-The Sands of Dee is a 1912 silent short film directed by D. W. Griffith and starring Mae Marsh and Robert Harron.
+The Sands of Dee is a 1912 American short silent drama film directed by D. W. Griffith and starring Mae Marsh and Robert Harron.
 It was produced and distributed by the Biograph Company.

-Paper print held at Library of Congress.
+A paper print is held at the Library of Congress.

 The film is used in the opening scene of the 1946 psychological horror film The Spiral Staircase in a recreation of early film exhibition.
 The Spiral Staircase is set in 1906, making the appearance of this 1912 film anachronistic.